-Introduces theories and research regarding reflective practice in the educational setting.
-Focuses on Marzano's model of effective teaching and application of these elements.
-Learners will also set professional growth goals based on input, engage in focused practice, document data points, and give specific feedback while discussing teaching.
+The learner will gain an understanding of the theories and research regarding reflective practice in the educational setting.
+Learners will demonstrate an understanding of Marzano's model of effective teaching and apply knowledge to rate themselves using the 43 elements.
+Learners will also set professional growth goals based on input, engage in focused practice, document data points, and give specific feedback while discussing teaching with a Collaborative Team.